 If you created a Mail Merge Document Template that included a Date & Time, an Address Block and a Salutation addressed to a First Name, the template might look something like the following:

 If this were your document and you were happy with the layout, your next step would be to save the Word document somewhere on your computer so that you can upload it for use within your Redtail account.
 We recommend creating a folder either on your desktop or somewhere else that you can remember easily and calling the folder something like Mail Merge Document Templates for Redtail.
 Save your templates to this folder so you can easily find them when attempting to upload to Redtail.
-Note: You should save the file with an extension of .doc rather than .docx, as in some cases you may run into formatting issues with files you've saved and uploaded as .docx files.
+Note: You must save the file as a Word 97-2003 Document (*. doc) in order to be able to upload and use it as a mail merge template in Redtail.

 Once the document is saved, you can then navigate within your database to Manage Your Account --> Mail Merge Templates.
 You’ll then see a library of your current Mail Merge Document Templates, if any.
-In the top right corner of the area displaying these, you should see an add link.
-Click that and you'll then see the below:
+In the Select Files area to the right of these, you should see an add files link:

 Click Add Files to locate the template file you just saved on your computer.
-Once you locate that file and click Open, the upload process will begin.
+Once you locate that file and click Open, you can then click the "start upload" button.
 After upload, the template will be available for your use in your library of current Mail Merge Templates.